 The McCracken Research Library is in possession of the historical records of Winchester that includes Winchester's production drawings of the Model M1, Model M2 and Model T3 carbines, internal communication at Winchester regarding carbine production, and many more documents related to the Winchester carbine program.

-Over the years a number of members have discussed the need for a Carbine Museum as a central repository for historical records and items of historical interest in private collections whose owners wish to see preserved for future generations.
+Almost from the beginning, members have discussed the need for a Carbine Museum as a central repository for historical records and items of historical interest in private collections whose owners wish to see preserved for future generations.
 Several of us have decided the most solvent museum that is certain to be around for many future generations with the historical documents and carbines of where it all started at Winchester is the most logical and appropriate place for these items.

 Donations made by members as courtesy of The Carbine Collector's Club have included: